 For Kriv, 99% of directing is the casting.
 He tries to look at as many actors as he can so he knows his decision is informed: ‘Because there’s nothing worse than miscasting a role … no amount of brilliant directing will change it’.

 Both Jill and Kriv engaged the audience with their considered responses and amusing anecdotes.
 The technical side of the session was managed extremely well by Casey Davidson from The Learning Place, Education Queensland’s e-learning section.

 Along with Derek Weeks, ATOM Queensland’s President, Casey balanced the number of questions from the floor with those coming in via web conference.
-(Sadly, next day Casey learned that she is one of 170 people in her department who are to be made redundant.
-Good luck and thank you, Casey!)

 The audience cocooned in the performance room at Brisbane State High School, with its black walls and high ceiling, as well as those around the state, were clearly engrossed.
 One Brisbane High student enthused that Jill and Kriv had shared ‘priceless’ stories and lessons, heightening his knowledge and appreciation ‘for all who work in the creative industry’.
 And long after the ATOM audience had left the room, students were still queuing for autographs.